zeppe-lin/rejmerge/README.md

 - added GNU-style options and help message
 - added `-c/--config` option to specify an alternative configuration file
+- added `-n/--dry-run` option to print the differences between an installed version and rejected version, but do not execute any actions (useful for automated reports)
 - added bash completion

 For support of suckless' sbase utilities look at the following commit: